Polybius: Influence

-Polybius was considered a poor stylist by Dionysius of Halicarnassus, writing of Polybius' history that "no one has the endurance to reach [its] end".
+Polybius was considered a poor stylist by Dionysius of Halicarnassus, writing of Polybius's history that "no one has the endurance to reach [its] end".
 Nevertheless, clearly he was widely read by Romans and Greeks alike.
 He is quoted extensively by Strabo writing in the 1st century BC and Athenaeus in the 3rd century AD.

 His emphasis on explaining causes of events, rather than just recounting events, influenced the historian Sempronius Asellio.
-Polybius is mentioned by Cicero and mined for information by Diodorus, Livy, Plutarch and Arrian.
+Polybius is mentioned by Cicero and mined for information by Diodorus Siculus, Livy, Plutarch and Arrian.
 Much of the text that survives today from the later books of The Histories was preserved in Byzantine anthologies.

-His works reappeared in the West first in Renaissance Florence.
+His works reappeared in the Western world first in Florence during the Italian Renaissance.
 Polybius gained a following in Italy, and although poor Latin translations hampered proper scholarship on his works, they contributed to the city's historical and political discourse.
 Niccolò Machiavelli in his Discourses on Livy evinces familiarity with Polybius.
 Vernacular translations in French, German, Italian and English first appeared during the 16th century.
-Consequently, in the late 16th century, Polybius' works found a greater reading audience among the learned public.
-Study of the correspondence of such men as Isaac Casaubon, Jacques Auguste de Thou, William Camden and Paolo Sarpi reveals a growing interest in Polybius' works and thought during the period.
-Despite the existence of both printed editions in the vernacular and increased scholarly interest, however, Polybius remained an "historian's historian", not much read by the public at large.
+Consequently, in the late 16th century, Polybius's works found a greater reading audience among the learned public.
+Study of the correspondence of such men as Isaac Casaubon, Jacques Auguste de Thou, William Camden and Paolo Sarpi reveals a growing interest in Polybius's works and thought during the period.
+Despite the existence of both printed editions in the vernacular and increased scholarly interest, however, Polybius remained a "historian's historian", not much read by the public at large.